How an Immigration Appeals Attorney Los Angeles Can File an Appeal For You

 If judicial review is allowed, the location of the immigration court where the removal proceedings took place determines which U.S. Circuit Court of Appeals has control over the case.

 Appeals to the Board of Immigration Appeals (BIA) and to the federal courts require detailed knowledge of both important court decisions and interpretations of the immigration laws.
-At Alami Law, we recommend that an immigrant considering an appeal should schedule a consultation by calling us at 1-888-990-6020.
+At Alami Law, we recommend that an immigrant considering an appeal or bringing a motion to reopen a case should schedule a consultation by calling us at 626-469-7354.
+We will be able to analyze your case and determine whether or not the immigration judge’s decision is final.